Eating Disorders: How They Affect The Way We See Ourselves

 Anorexia is one of the disorders with the greatest impact on body self-image and that most distort the reality that the person believes they perceive when they look in the mirror.

-You may be interested: Dysarthria: Causes, Symptoms, Types and Treatment
+You may be interested: Emotional Discomfort: Possible Causes, and How to Overcome it

 People with anorexia become obsessed with food to avoid gaining more weight and although they are usually below their healthy weight, they always have the need to lose more weight because in their mind they see themselves as weighing more than they really have.